 Step 11– A final roof inspection is carried out by James (owner/operator).
 Ensuring all work is completed to the owner’s and James’s satisfaction.

-Step 12– A 10 year warranty guaranteeing all workmanship and materials is issued on completion of work.
+Step 12– A 10-year warranty guaranteeing all workmanship and materials is issued upon completion of work.